paulcalvano/paulcalvano.github.io/_posts/2025-08-17-ai-bots-and-robots-txt.markdown

 -->

 If we look at this across all sites a new pattern emerges.
-We can see a lot more sites have both allow and disallow directives for AI agents.
+We can see a lot more sites that have both allow and disallow directives for AI agents.
 This may be due to large platforms automatically updating these agents in their customer's robots.txt file.
 For example, Squarespace and Cloudflare both have solutions that appear to add these files for their customers.

 ![AI Crawler Directives for Popular Sites](/assets/img/blog/ai-bots-and-robots-txt/ai-crawler-directives-allsites.jpg){:loading="lazy"}
 [interactive visualization](https://public.tableau.com/views/AICrawlerrobots_txtfileDirectivesforAllSites/Sheet12?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link){:target="_blank"}